Best Places to Live in Durham

 The 30-acre Northgate Park features a dog park, picnic shelter, swings, tennis courts, and playgrounds.
 Another popular family destination in the neighborhood is the Museum of Life and Science.
 This education center includes a butterfly house, dinosaur trail, and launch lab where visitors can test flying objects!
 The museum is also the location of massive treehouse playgrounds and a cooling stream.
 More Museum activities and exhibit information can be found here.

 Old North Durham is a historical neighborhood that maintains its close-knit community while it evolves.
-While driving through the area, you will notice that popular home styles are bungalows, colonials, and craftsman style.
+While driving through the area, you will notice that popular home styles are bungalows, colonials, and craftsman styles.
 Houses in this area can range from smaller modest homes to lavish mansions.

 Old North Durham Park is home to Durham’s annual Strawberry Festival.
 This event brings the community together to enjoy a day of live music, games, delicious treats, art, and a 5k run.
 The park also offers the neighborhood children a playground while Fullsteam Brewery is a place where adults unwind and have a good time.
 Residents can relax with a refreshing craft beer while enjoying the Brewery’s entertainment.
 Popular events include live music, trivia, and yoga!
 For more information on the Brewery’s menu and calendar, you can check out Fullsteam’s website here.